gauravhiwale-afk/Job-Posting-Fraud-Analysis/README.md

+The objective of this project is to analyze job posting data to identify key indicators of fraud, helping job seekers and platforms stay safe from recruitment scams

 Key Insights:
 The Logo Red Flag: ~75% of fraudulent postings (2,262 jobs) lack a company logo, making "Profile Incompleteness" the #1 risk indicator.